Hip Hop Clothing Brands

 Before hip hop clothing brands, many would wear Starter, which produced clothing of one’s favorite sports team, or the likes of Tommy Hilfiger, Nautica and Polo.
 Clothing brands like Kangol, an English company founded by Jacques Spreiregen, was also very popular with their signature bucket caps, becoming iconic during the early days of hip hop.

-The arrival of FUBU during the 1990s spearheaded a movement of urban clothing brands for the 2000s, despite hip hop clothing brands like Karl Kani and Mecca being active streetwear brands during the 1990s.
+The arrival of FUBU during the 1990s spearheaded a movement of urban clothing brands for the 2000s, despite hip hop clothing brands like Karl Kani and Mecca were also active streetwear brands during the 1990s.
 This movement became strictly for the urban community and for the country’s hip hop culture, leading to the creation of numerous urban clothing brands.

 Eventually numerous urban clothing brands in 2000s were started, especially as hip hop and rap moguls eventually became involved by creating their own line of clothing.
 Some of the most successful were Jay-Z and Roc-A-Fella’s Roc-A-Wear, P. Diddy’s Sean John, and Russell Simmons’ Phat Farm.
 Other artists would eventually come up with their own hip hop clothing brands, like State Property from Beanie Siegel, Outkast’s clothing brand, Nelly’s Vokal, and 50 Cent’s G-Unit.